darkawesome/blog/content/blog/Cyber-Defense-Analysis.md

 ## Conclusion

-Actor type, event type seems to be something interesting to look at further.
-As well as if the attacks locations have changed over time.
-For instance was the United States always falling victim to financial attacks.
-The following are notes to help my analysis in the future:
+The types of actors and events seem intriguing and worth deeper exploration, particularly how attack locations and patterns may have shifted over time.
+For example, has the United States always been a primary target for financial attacks?
+The following are notes to guide my future analysis:

-- 2 geometry data frames 1 for attacker and 1 for the attacked.
+- **Two Geometry Data Frames**: One for the attacker and one for the target.
-  - the attacked is done for now
+  - The target data frame is complete for now.
-- Spatial Clustering to look at hotspots and see if the attackers or those being attacked  is a regional effect.
+- **Spatial Clustering**: This will help identify hotspots and determine if attacks are regionally concentrated, affecting either the attackers or those attacked.
-  - Moran's I as well to look at spatial
+  - Consider adding **Moran's I** to further analyze spatial autocorrelation.
-- random forests, decision trees

-Something I could also look at would be a stacked bar graph with the event types.
-And then on top of those categories I would look at the event subtypes.
-That could open up some cross-variable analysis to see how it interacts with industries, motive and actor type.

-Actual statistical analysis needs to be done looking at how much of what is seen is just by chance or if these attacks are apart of a trend.
-More importantly I want to look at the predict function or maybe another function to see if I can see where the next attacks will be.
-Though I doubt the accuracy of this becuase of the plethora of different reasons to consider that would lead someone to attack in cyberspace.
+- **Machine Learning Models**: Random forests and decision trees could provide insight into predictive trends.
+Or even can be used to predict future outcomes or changes in a variable.

+Another potential direction would be a stacked bar graph to visualize event types, with subtypes layered on top.
+This approach could facilitate cross-variable analysis, revealing interactions between factors like industry, motive, and actor type.

+To support more rigorous statistical analysis, I plan to investigate whether observed patterns are random or if they indicate a larger trend.
+Importantly, I'll explore predictive models (e.g., using `predict`) to see if it’s feasible to estimate the location or target of future attacks.
+While accuracy may be a challenge given the complex motivations behind cyber-attacks, this model could offer valuable insights into emerging risks.

 Citation
  Harry, C., & Gallagher, N. (2018).
 Classifying Cyber Events.
 Journal of Information Warfare, 17(3), 17-31.